 AVE (Alta Velocidad Española) is the most modern network of high-speed trains in Spain.
 Trains within the AVE network travel at speeds up to 350 km/h, so they easily cover long distances quite fast.
 There are only a few AVE routes so far, but the network is being expanded.

-Get a full overview of the current AVE network on the picture below:
+Get a full overview of the current AVE network in the picture below:

 Overall, train travel in Spain gets a lot easier with the AVE trains.
 You can go from Madrid to Barcelona in just two and a half hours, something that would take much longer with a normal train.

 The downside is that it is more expensive to travel with AVE.
 Most tickets will average around 50€ in price, sometimes even more, so it is not exactly cheap.
-Also, there are not many stops in between the routes.
+There are not many stops in between the routes.
 If you go from Madrid to Barcelona with an AVE train, it will often be direct with no stops in between.
-Sometimes, there will be one stop in Zaragoza, but don’t expect it to stop in many smaller cities along the way.
+Sometimes, there will be one stop in Zaragoza, but don’t expect it to stop in smaller cities and towns along the way.
+That can be an advantage, as well as a downside.

-However, the journey is very comfortable, since seats are usually quite spacious, and service is good compared to normal Spanish standards.
+But the journey is very comfortable: The seats are quite spacious, and the service is great compared to normal Spanish standards.

 Other types of trains